-Perfectly seasoned oven roasted asparagus that’s fresh, healthy and delicious.
+Perfectly seasoned oven-roasted asparagus that’s fresh, healthy, and delicious.
 This simple side dish makes a great addition to any meal!

-Oven roasted asparagus is one of my absolute favorite vegetables!
+Oven-roasted asparagus is one of my absolute favorite vegetables!
 If you don’t like asparagus (or have never tried it), you need to try this recipe!
 It’s so simple and delicious.
-I even converted my asparagus hating husband into liking it. :) Now we make it at least once a month.
+I even converted my asparagus-hating husband into liking it. :) Now we make it at least once a month.

 You can keep the seasoning as simple or as fancy as you’d like.
-Sometimes we stick with just salt and pepper, and others we add a drizzle of balsamic glaze and fresh shaved parmesan.
+Sometimes we stick with just salt and pepper, and others we add a drizzle of balsamic glaze and freshly shaved parmesan.
 The natural flavors really come through when roasting in the oven, so either way it’s super delicious!

-Checking for freshness
+Checking for Freshness

 Before baking, it’s definitely important to make sure your asparagus hasn’t gone bad.
 It’s pretty easy to tell when it’s fresh vs. bad.
 Just pay attention to the color of the asparagus…if it’s a really dark green and is no longer vibrant, it’s probably bad.

 Another way to tell is to closely look at the tips of the asparagus.
 The tips should be crisp and pointy.
 If you touch the tips with your fingers and they are mushy and break off, your asparagus has most likely gone bad.

 Tip: I like to store my asparagus spears in a glass jar with water.
 Add the bottoms of the spears to the water, then place the jar in the fridge.
 I’ve found that this helps them stay fresher for way longer!